 Why Need to Clone IDE to SATA

 With the fast spread of SSD, more and more users are upgrading their system disk from HDD to SSD by disk cloning.
-Most of these disks are SATA drive now.
+Most of these disks are SATA drives now.

-However, there are some users still using IDE hard drive as their boot drive, which makes it quite inconvenient for them to complete some advanced test or doing some jobs on their PCs.
-Therefore, IDE users are trying to migrate their system disk, replacing IDE hard drive with SATA HDD or SSD.
+However, there are some users still using IDE hard drives as their boot drive, which makes it quite inconvenient for them to complete some advanced tests or do some jobs on their PCs.
+Therefore, IDE users are trying to migrate their system disk, replacing IDE hard drives with SATA HDD or SSD.

 SATA vs. IDE